davestewart/nuxt-content-assets/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-### What is the feature you want?
+## Background

-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A bit of background to provide context

-### Describe the solution you'd like
+E.g. Right now this happens, and...

-A clear and concise description of what you want to happen
+## Proposal

-### Describe alternatives you've considered
+A clear and concise description of what you think would be better

-A clear and concise description of any alternative solutions or features you've considered
+### Notes

-### Additional context
+Any alternative solutions or ideas you've considered

-Add any other context or screenshots about the feature request here
+Any other context, links, screenshots, etc